2026 Tennessee House of Representatives election: District 45

 The 45th district is located in Middle Tennessee and consists of a southwestern portion of Sumner County.
 The district includes all of the city of Shackle Island, most of Millersville, the western half of Hendersonville, and the Sumner County portion of Goodlettsville.
 Incumbent Republican Johnny Garrett has represented the district since 2019.
+Garrett is retiring from the seat to run for Tennessee's 6th congressional district, from which the incumbent John Rose is retiring to run for Governor.